jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 session from the web browser on an internal system.
 This was followed by replaying the session from their own infrastructure to gain access to the victim M365 environment.
-Once the adversary gained access to the organizations M365 environment, they modified existing content searches within Microsoft Purview (formerly known as Microsoft 365 Compliance) to perform discovery for data of interest and blend in with normal business activity.27
+Once the adversary gained access to the organization’s M365 environment, they modified existing content searches within Microsoft Purview (formerly known as Microsoft 365 Compliance) to perform discovery for data of interest and blend in with normal business activity.27